Inter leapfrogs Juventus to top Serie A as Bianconeri draw

 MILAN (AP) — A teenage goalkeeper restricted Juventus to a 2-2 draw at home to Sassuolo on Sunday which dropped the eight-time defending champion into second place.

-Juventus needed Cristiano Ronaldo’s penalty to secure a point against Sassuolo, and Inter Milan beat Spal 2-1 a few hours later to move a point above the Bianconeri in the Serie A table.
+Juventus needed Cristiano Ronaldo’s penalty to secure a point against Sassuolo before Inter Milan beat Spal 2-1 to move a point above the Bianconeri in the Serie A table.

 Sassuolo’s first-choice goalkeeper Gianluca Pegolo was recovering from surgery and reserve Andrea Consigli was also injured, so 18-year-old Stefano Turati was handed his debut.